 - 1. Register your position with the pack.
-Fill out the Boy Scouts of America (BSA) adult application and attach your Youth Protection completion certificate.
+Fill out an adult application and attach your Youth Protection completion certificate.
 (See no. 2.)
-This form will register you with the BSA and give the BSA permission to initiate a background check for approving you as a leader.
+This form will register you with Scouting America and give Scouting America permission to initiate a background check for approving you as a leader.
 If you are already a registered leader in the pack, you still need to complete this step so your position can be approved by the pack committee and chartered organization representative. - 2.
 Complete Youth Protection training and print the certificate of completion.
-Youth Protection training, found online at my.Scouting.org, will teach you the BSA's policies for safely and appropriately interacting with youth.
-If you are already registered and have completed Youth Protection training within the past two years, you do not need to take the training again.
+Youth Protection training, found online at my.Scouting.org, will teach you Scouting America's policies for safely and appropriately interacting with youth.
+If you are already registered and have completed Youth Protection training within the past two years, you do not need to take the training again. - 3.
+Complete the "Before Your First Meeting" online training modules for Den Leader training.
+The online training, found at my.Scouting.org, will begin building the foundation you need to become an effective and successful leader.

-- Complete the "Before Your First Meeting" online training modules for CS19 Den Leader training.
-The online training, found at my.Scouting.org, will begin building the foundation you need to become an effective and successful leader. - 4.
-After your den leader application has been approved, log in to Scoutbook.com as Den Leader.
+- 4. After your den leader application has been approved, log in to Scoutbook.com as Den Leader.
 Use the same username and password as the my.Scouting.org account that you set up for training.
-Logging in to Scoutbook.com as Den Leader will give you access to all the required meeting plans for delivering the Cub Scouting program, and this access will always be right at your fingertips. - 5.
+Logging in to Scoutbook.com as Den Leader will give you access to the administrative tools you need to run the den, including recording advancement. - 5.
 Become acquainted with your Cubmaster and the pack committee.
 These leaders will see that you have the information and materials you need to prepare for and conduct den meetings and activities. - 6.
 Wear the Cub Scout leader uniform.
 The uniform is a method of the Scouting program.
 Wearing the uniform properly is important in setting a good example.
-You can purchase a uniform through a local Scout shop or through www.scoutshop.org. - Prepare for your first meeting.
-Using Scoutbook and logging in as Den Leader, review the resources for your first den meeting.
-Most first meetings will involve working on the Bobcat badge.
+You can purchase a uniform through a local Scout shop or through www.scoutshop.org. - 7.
+Prepare for your first meeting.
+Use the den meeting resources found in the Arrow of Light handbook.
+The QR codes in the handbook direct you to the resources to plan activities for your meetings.